isothiazol/syncedPB/README.md

 # syncedPB
-Synced progress bar for Python and iPython environments.
+Synced progress bar for Python and Jupyter notebooks.

 ## Examples